DavidHuguet/PO-Dev/dockerairflow/terraform-registry/README.md

 - terraform scripts 2/2 to deploy docker image in container instance

 HOWTO
-- compose the docker image
+- change the REP_HOME variable in Makefile
-- modify variable.tf file
-- sh : terraform apply
+- make all